-Tesla MR Institute and CNI College both hold ARMRIT accreditation and both train students to become certified MRI technologists without prior radiology credentials.
-But the programs differ substantially in cost, format, and geographic reach.
-Here is everything you need to compare them.
+Tesla MR Institute and CNI College are both ARMRIT-accredited and both train students to become certified MRI technologists without prior radiology credentials.
+The programs differ substantially in cost, format, and geographic reach.
+Here is the comparison sourced from CNI’s published program documentation.

 Program Comparison at a Glance